 How can you show your customers that you care?
 That you want them to return?
 What are you doing to motivate their return?

-Make sure that each and every customer whether this is their first order or their fifteenth order gets a customer care package.
-Because even if they are ordering for the fifteenth time, if for some reason their expectations on what they ordered fall short, you have the opportunity to counterbalance that.
+Make sure that every customer whether this is their first order or their fifteenth order gets a customer care package.
+Because even if they are ordering for the fifteenth time if for some reason their expectations on what they ordered fall short, you have the opportunity to counterbalance that.